Chukak/hash-table/readme.md

 ```

 ### Change value
-Call `tb_insert_item` function with the name of the key, if you want to change the value by key.
+Call the `tb_insert_item` function with the name of the key, if you want to change the value by key.
 ```c
 int *value = tb_get_value(table, "key1");
 printf("%i", *value); // print 1